 Michael studied Chemistry at Durham University where he received his formal training and developed his interest in functional molecules and materials.
 He received his second degree in Nanotechnology and Regenerative Medicine from University College London where he focused on materials research and the functionalisation of artificial implantable organ scaffolds.
 Michael has worked in healthcare, manufacturing, textiles, and informatics in industrial and startup settings, and taught and performed research in Nanotechnology.
 He is currently doing his PhD in the Guder Research Group investigating wearable sensors, physiological monitoring, and flexible electronic materials.

-MSc and MRes Students
+MEng and MRes Students

 Georgios received his BSc in Electrical Engineering from the University of Cyprus.
 Currently, he is doing his MSc in Biomedical Engineering and his project aims to develop a convenient way of monitoring air pollution through a mobile app, a microcontroller and a sensor.